pran-7-5/eco_style/README.md

 free speech

 banning of currency notes immidietly and digital apps are already there.

+banning of fiber optic cables.

+banning of street lights and pole = solar powered, 20 w LED enough ....should be mounted on a tree rather than steel pole

 reduction of classrooms in schools and colleges rather sports and art clubs, markets, online apps are enough for meeting discovering new people already.
 But practical labs should remain the same.